 Required Functions: The following standardized functions shall be implemented in accordance with the specifications in SAE J1979-3 for the communication protocol used by the vehicle per subsection (c)(3) to allow for access to the required information by a scan tool.
 These functions and data shall be accessible by a scan tool user and scan tool without the use of any vehicle manufacturer-specific, user-specific, or tool-specific registration, authentication, authorization, login, password, certification, or other mechanism that can be used to restrict or limit user or tool access for any other reason.

 Data Stream: The following signals shall be made available on demand through the standardized data link connector in accordance with SAE J1979-3 and SAE J1979-DA specifications.
-The actual signal value shall always be used instead of a default or limp home value that may be substituted in place of the actual signal by the receiving onboard electronic control for use by it or other onboard electronic control units.
+The actual signal value shall always be reported instead of a default or limp home value that the vehicle manufacturer may have chosen to substitute in place of the actual signal by the receiving onboard electronic control for use by it or other onboard electronic control units.

 For all vehicles: